immunant/c2rust/README.md

 ## Building C2Rust

-    $ cargo build --release
+    cargo build --release

 This builds the `c2rust` tool in the `target/release/` directory.

 On OS X with Homebrew LLVM, you need to point the build system at the LLVM installation as follows:

-    $ LLVM_CONFIG_PATH=/usr/local/opt/llvm/bin/llvm-config cargo build
+    LLVM_CONFIG_PATH=/usr/local/opt/llvm/bin/llvm-config cargo build

 If you have trouble with cargo build, the [developer docs](docs/README-developers.md#building-with-system-llvm-libraries) provide more details on the build system.

 # Translating C to Rust

+To translate C files specified in `compile_commands.json` (see below), run the `c2rust` tool with the `transpile` subcommand:

+    c2rust transpile compile_commands.json

+(The `c2rust refactor` tool is also available for refactoring Rust code, see [refactoring](c2rust-refactor/)).

-The translator needs access to the exact compiler commands used to build the C code.
+The translator requires the exact compiler commands used to build the C code.
 To provide this information, you will need a [standard](https://clang.llvm.org/docs/JSONCompilationDatabase.html) `compile_commands.json` file.
 Many build systems can automatically generate this file, as it is used by many other tools, but see [below](#generating-compile_commandsjson-files) for recommendations on how to generate this file for common build processes.

 Once you have a `compile_commands.json` file describing the C build, translate the C code to Rust with the following command:

-    $ c2rust transpile path/to/compile_commands.json
+    c2rust transpile path/to/compile_commands.json

 To generate a `Cargo.toml` template for a Rust library, add the `-e` option:

-    $ c2rust transpile --emit-build-files path/to/compile_commands.json
+    c2rust transpile --emit-build-files path/to/compile_commands.json

 To generate a `Cargo.toml` template for a Rust binary, do this:

-    $ c2rust transpile --main myprog path/to/compile_commands.json
+    c2rust transpile --main myprog path/to/compile_commands.json

 Where `--main myprog` tells the transpiler to use the `main` method from `myprog.rs` as the entry point.